 You’ll have more time together

-There aren’t the same hosting duties for an elopement as a larger wedding.
-Instead of scanning the room trying to find each other as you flit from table to table, you and your partner get to enjoy every aspect of the day you’ve planned together.
+Fortunately, there aren’t the same hosting duties for an elopement as a wedding.
+Instead of scanning the room trying to find each other as you flit from table to table, you and your partner get to enjoy every aspect of the day you’ve planned – together.

 You can get married anywhere

 There are some spectacular settings that lend themselves to intimate elopements – think dramatic cliff tops, snowy vistas and private beaches.
-All of those beautiful places that may be challenging to reach with guests in attendance are now an option.
+All of those beautiful places that may not be practical with guests in attendance are now made possible!

 You’ll enjoy a private portrait session

-You’ll have the time to visit more remote locations for incredible photos and video.
-They’ll be a lot easier to access without a wedding party in tow, and you’ll enjoy more of those loved up moments without your crew catching your eye on the sidelines.
+You’ll have the time to visit more remote locations for incredible photos and video and they’ll be a lot easier to access without a wedding party in tow.
 Plus, you won’t be feeling the time pressure of needing to hurry back to your guests!

 You can personalise every detail